1 Bg 11-1972: The Universal Form

 > it does not enable one to reciprocate loving feelings.

-> A devotee wants to offer his respectful worshiping
+> Either a devotee wants to offer his respectful worshipful

-> feelings; thus he wants to see the two-handed or four-
+> feelings, or he wants to see the two-handed

-> handed Krsna form so he can reciprocate in loving
+> Krsna form so that he can reciprocate in loving

 > service with the Supreme Personality of Godhead.